-A survey by "Indeed" among 1500 US graduates (males and females) revealed that the top 2 priorities are common for both genders: location, with 65% stating that their future job should be in the city or region that they prefer, and career advancement, with 46% of both men and women reporting that a job should offer them opportunities for climbing the corporate ladder.
+A survey by "Indeed" among 1500 US graduates (males and females)10 revealed that the top 2 priorities are common for both genders: location, with 65% stating that their future job should be in

 The project Nr.2017-1-094 "YOUNG-ICT WOMEN: Innovative Solutions to increase the numbers of EU vulnerable girls and young women into the digital agenda" benefits from a 2.714.304 € grant from Iceland, Liechtenstein and Norway through the EEA and Norway Grants Fund for Youth Employment.
 The aim of the project is to increase the numbers of EU vulnerable girls and young women into the digital agenda.